ChrisDeFreitas/Electron-FolderView/readme.md

 - pathBar.js: folder items now display file date and size in tooltip
 - pathBar.js: fixed bug that occurred when selecting a file, a new file list would be returned
 - updated keyboardshortcuts.txt with slideshow keys
-- included sample config files and notes for settings.ini
+- included sample and note for settings.ini

 Jan 22/19
 - upgraded to Node v10